Wildboar-Software/directory/apps/meerkat-docs/docs/deviations-nuances.md

   `ldapAssertionSyntax` property of matching rules.
 - Because LDAP schema values are converted to the equivalent X.500 types, extensions (fields starting with "X-") will be ignored and not preserved.
-- The `unmerged` parameter of paged results requests will be ignored for now.
 - ITU Recommendation X.511, Section 7.5.f is not clear in what it means by "behaves as though normal entries do not exist."
 The parent of a subentry is necessarily a normal entry.
 Does this mean that a subtree search can only